terales/blackbird-docs/src/content/docs/sdk/conventions.md

 It's important that any app is well documented.
 This way the user will have a reference to how to connect and use this app.

-Any **documentation should atleast consist of the following** parts:
+Any **documentation should at least consist of the following** parts:

 - What prerequisits the user needs to fulfill before being able to connect.
 - How to connect their app
-- What actions the app offers, plus for each a sufficient description on its ussage
+- What actions the app offers, plus for each a sufficient description on its usage
 - What event the app offers, plus for each a sufficient description on its usage
 - An example bird that uses this app
 - A discussion on what features are not implemented but can be implemented in the future